jhuckaby/canvas-plus/README.md

 ## Errors

 All filter functions are synchronous, so they do not follow the callback pattern.
-Further, it is well known that [using try/catch results in V8 not optimizing the code](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers) (Update: this is fixed in V8 5.3 / node 7.x).
 So by default all filter methods do not throw (however you can enable this behavior if you want, see below).
 Instead, they set an internal error state which you can query after the fact.
 Example:

 ```js
 canvas.adjust({